 Acknowledging International Widows Day

-International Widows Day raises awareness of the plight of the estimated 259 million widows around the world, over 115 million of whom live in extreme poverty and deprivation.
+June 23rd is International Widows Day, a day which seeks to raise awareness of the plight of the estimated 258 million widows throughout the world, almost one in ten of whom live in extreme poverty and deprivation.

 Widowhood can bring with it all kinds of emotional and financial hardship, but for many it is much worse.
 Many widows all over the world, especially those far removed from Western society, are shunned and vilified because they do not have a husband.